martinchernyavskiy/Notes/CS/Hardware/ECE 252/Abstraction Layers.md

 ## Categories:
 ?
 - ### Software
-	Analogous to the UTM's "description of required behavior", representing a away to control the hardware to perform whatever computations are needed.
+	Analogous to the UTM's "description of required behavior", representing a way to control the hardware to perform whatever computations are needed.
 - ### Hardware
 	Physical part of the computer, we focus on the [[processor]] part.
 <!--SR:!2025-06-21,3,250-->